 I had been to DC before, but this trip was different.
 Where previous trips had been full of more typically touristy pursuits–a moonlight tour of the monuments (still among my favorite city tours of all time), a bus tour of the city–this trip involved experiencing things more like a local.

-Although I didn’t actually plan it this way, I spent two days completely indulging in my favorite things: food, drink, and art.
+Although I didn't actually plan it this way, I spent two days completely indulging in my favorite things: food, drink, and art.
 And although the state of the Canadian dollar was absolutely working against me, I managed to do this trip fairly inexpensively.
 First, I stayed outside of the downtown area.
 The Springhill Suites Hotel in Alexandria is reasonably priced, has free parking, and is close to the Metro (the hotel provides a complimentary shuttle to the station).
-The rooms were perfect for me, as they have separate spaces for sleeping, relaxing on a sectional sofa, or working at a well-designed desk, as well as strong, free WiFi.
-Free breakfast is included in the price of the room, which usually ranges from $139-$154, depending when you book.
-Today, when I checked online, it was less than $100.
+The rooms were perfect for me, as they have separate spaces for sleeping, relaxing on a sectional sofa, or working at a well-designed desk, as well as strong, free Wi-Fi.
+Free breakfast was included in the price of the room.

 I wandered through the National Gallery of Art Sculpture Garden.
 In the center, there is a large skating rink.
 You can rent skates here and get some exercise or show off your best moves.
 There seemed to be a mixture of both tourists and locals taking advantage of the crisp air and sunshine the day that I visited.
-Twelve dollars gets you two hours admission, a pair of skates, and a locker to keep your belongings safe.
+Twelve dollars gets you two hours admission, a locker to keep your belongings safe, and an additional $6 will get you a pair of skates to use.
 I was more interested in the art on this day but either way, you can warm up afterwards with a cappuccino at the Pavilion Cafe.

 Then, for something completely different, I went to see IMPLICIT BIAS: Seeing the Other: Seeing Our Self at the Joan Hisaoka Healing Arts Gallery at Smith Center.
 I spent about two hours in this one room, first absorbing the messages in the art, then sitting down at a computer to complete a test that is designed to uncover our unconscious biases.
 It was incredibly challenging, and provided (is still providing, in fact) much food for thought.